 If you are lactose-intolerant or follow a vegan diet, this is one of the few protein options that is made specifically for you.
 1st Phorm has worked hard to create a unique product that will fill in that gap, and with 5 tasty options, you should be able to find one (or more) that you like.

-In the name of honesty, I’m going to first share that our product tester did not enjoy these protein bars in the slightest, finding them unbearably dry and chalky.
-That said, our tester is not vegan and we’re acutely aware of the fact that people who are not vegan are not used to a vegan palate.
+In the name of honesty, I’m going to first share that our product tester did not enjoy these vegan protein bars in the slightest, finding them unbearably dry and chalky.
+That said, our tester is not vegan and we’re acutely aware that people who are not vegan are not used to a vegan palate.
+For that reason, we rated the taste 3 out of 5 stars and the texture 2 out of 5 stars.

-Additionally, the customer reviews on the 1st Phorm Vegan Power Pro bars are generally very positive, so we’re taking it that people who actively purchase vegan protein bars find the taste and texture to be better than okay.
+Additionally, the customer reviews on the 1st Phorm Vegan Power Pro bars are generally very positive.
+We assume that people who actively purchase vegan protein bars find the taste and texture to be better than okay, so we still chose the 1st Phorm Vegan Power Pro Bars as our best plant-based protein bar.

 RELATED: Best Vegan Protein Powder

-Plus, nutritionally, these 1st Phorm Protein bars are sound: They include 15 grams of protein from pea protein (they’re soy-free); they do not include any artificial sweeteners, and the ingredients lists are free from words that make you squint your eyes.
+Plus, nutritionally, these 1st Phorm Protein bars are sound: They include 15 grams of protein from pea protein (they’re soy-free), they do not include any artificial sweeteners, and the ingredients lists are free from words that make you squint your eyes.
+And if you’re looking for the best gluten-free protein bars, you’ll likely appreciate that these don’t contain any gluten at all.

-The calorie count is quite high for the protein content—these have 260 to 280 calories depending on the flavor—but that’s because of the nuts and nut butters used.
+The calorie count is quite high for the protein content.
+These have 260 to 280 calories depending on the flavor—but that’s because of the nuts and nut butters used.
+Overall, their formulation earned 4 out of 5 stars from our product reviewers.

 While our tester would recommend a different product for people who can/want to eat whey protein, we appreciate the simple ingredients list and suitability for multiple diet types.